Tikva is a minimalistic Hugo theme, based on Bootstrap v4 CSS framework.

 Responsive design, using the Bootstrap framework

-More than 30 themes included, half of them newly created, the other half taken from the Bootswatch project
+More than 30 designs included, half of them newly created, the other half taken from the Bootswatch project

 Three main layouts available: Content column without sidebar, sidebar on right and sidebar on left side